18F/tock/docs/deployment-process.md

 also create them in the GitHub release interface when drafting and publishing the release.

+To create a new tag in the GitHub release interface (and skip the Git tag CLI step):

+- Click the tag name dropdown located above the release title text input.
+- Type the name of your new tag, be sure to follow the tag naming guidelines of using a `v` followed by the full year, full month, and full day, followed by a period and a version number for that release.
+For example: `v20211008.1`
+- Click the "+ Create new tag: `v20211008.1` on publish` link that appears below your newly named tag.

 ## Creating a GitHub release

 <details>